Software issue for nuclear detectionarises on Boeing’s first GPS IIF

 The first Boeing-built GPS IIF satellite in orbit will require software fixes to reduce degradation in the cross-links for its nuclear-detection payload, says Lt.
 Gen. Tom Sheridan, U.S. Air Force program executive officer for space.
 Designated SVN-62 by the Air Force, the satellite was launched May 27 and accepted into operation last week, having passed its navigation systems testing.
 The best-known task for the GPS constellation of 31 spacecraft is to provide navigation, positioning ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GPS IIF Detector Software Needs Upgrade".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GPS IIF Detector Software Needs Upgrade".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.